TituxMetal/fullstack-nest-astro/docs/prd/epic-2-backend-architectural-refactoring.md

 - **IV2.4.4**: User controller authentication continues to work
 - **IV2.4.5**: All existing tests pass with updated imports

-## **Story 2.5: Infrastructure Foundation - Repository Patterns and Database Abstraction**
+## **Story 2.5: Infrastructure Foundation - Shared Clean Architecture Components**

-As a **developer working with any data access layer**, I want **a standardized repository abstraction layer with base interfaces and common patterns**, so that **all modules can use consistent data access patterns while maintaining Clean Architecture separation and enabling future database changes**.
+As a **developer working with shared infrastructure across modules**, I want **common infrastructure components moved to shared locations following Clean Architecture patterns**, so that **code duplication is eliminated and all modules can access standardized infrastructure components while maintaining proper separation of concerns**.

 **Acceptance Criteria:**